Overview of Scholarly Activities

 One week of educational leave is provided for the fellow to attend at least one national meeting (i.e., Academy of Hospice and Palliative Medicine, ASCO).
 Any prospective meeting plans must be discussed in detail with the program director in advance. $1,000 is available per fellow for participation in a national meeting of their choice.

-Fellows will participate in the annual research training day offered by the Clinical and Translational Research Center at UT Southwestern.
-The CTRC is a clinical research unit that provides services to the faculty and staff of UT Southwestern and other partners in the North and Central Texas Clinical and Translational Science Initiative (NCTCTSI).
-The CTRC is comprised of an outpatient facility and an inpatient unit dedicated to supporting clinical research.
+Fellows will participate in the annual research training day offered by the Clinical Research Unit at UT Southwestern.
+The CRU is a clinical research unit that provides services to the faculty and staff of UT Southwestern and other partners in the North and Central Texas Clinical and Translational Science Initiative (NCTCTSI).
+The CRU is comprised of an outpatient facility and an inpatient unit dedicated to supporting clinical research.
 The training day will cover essential principles of clinical research.
 At the conclusion of the even, the fellow will receive a Best Research Practices certificate.